-It was established in 2005 in response to the murder of 17 year-old Lloyd Fouracre, who was beaten to death by a group of drunken youths.
+The charity was established in 2005 in response to the murder of 17-year-old Lloyd Fouracre, who was beaten to death by a group of drunken youths.

 - Promoting good citizenship among young people

 - Equipping young people with the skills they need to handle and avoid potentially violent situations

 - Deliver anti-violence workshops, practical self-defence and vital first aid lessons in school and youth organisations

 - Develop new and innovative educational resources combating the causes of violence in our communities